 The findings were published in the Journal of Pharmacology and Experimental Therapeutics.

-It also decreases the symptoms of a severe seizure disorder known as Dravet’s Syndrome
+Decreases the symptoms of a severe seizure disorder known as Dravet’s Syndrome

 During the research for his documentary “Weed,” Gupta interviewed the Figi family, who treats their 5-year-old daughter using a medical marijuana strain high in cannabidiol and low in THC.